Museum of Illusions Madrid tickets

 There are a few iconic tourist attractions near the Museum of Illusions, some of which are conveniently accessible by car, and combo tickets can help you visit them all by booking just once!

-You can buy Museum of Illusions tickets in combination with tickets for the Wax Museum Madrid, the Velázquez Tech Museum, or the Zoo Aquarium Madrid.
+You can buy Museum of Illusions tickets with tickets for the Wax Museum Madrid, the Velázquez Tech Museum, or the Zoo Aquarium Madrid.

 Combo tickets offer great discounts, making them worth every penny!